|

 dinosaur-like reptiles and the sea.
 The poetic

-parallelism identifies Leviathan as one of the “creeping things” of the
+parallelism identifies Leviathan as one of the creeping things

 sea.
 But of most interest is the